betterobjects/activeql/docs/domain-configuration/permissions.md

         read: true
 ```

 So far a principal with the role "manager" might read and write any car item, a principal with the role "assistant" can read all car items.
 Let's assume you do not want to provide an "assistant" with the mileage of a car.
-While GAMA does not provide an explicit solution to this, there are many ways to achieve this.
+While ActiveQL does not provide an explicit solution to this, there are many ways to achieve this.

 ***Attribute Resolver***